wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 All of the scripts used in this paper are available at [http://github.com/wdenton/c4lj-dentographs](http://github.com/wdenton/c4lj-dentographs).
 Every shell or R command is fully reproducible.
 There are two kinds of snippets of code below: `$` is at the command line and `>` is in R.

-To get the code you need `git`, and to run the scripts need Ruby.
+To get the code you need `git`, and to run the scripts you need Ruby.

 * [Download git](git-scm.com/download)
 * [Download Ruby](http://www.ruby-lang.org/en/downloads/)